ZohaibAhmed/iceberg/README.md

 Files:

 - data manipulation, visualizations are in *iceberg.ipynb*
-- simple CNN model is in *cnn.ipynb*
+- simple CNN model is in *cnn.ipynb*, acc: 73%
+- more complicated CNN in *cnn-extended.ipynb*, acc: 87%